sagarkumarshrivastav/delta-demo/README.md

 # delta-demo
-Practice Purpose (This is a demo for Git and Github class.)
+Practice Purpose (This is a demo for Git & Github class.)